Tips & Hacks7 Indications That Your Computer Is Malware-Infected

 5. Slow Operation

-“One of the most frequent frauds right now is something called ‘pay per install,'” Armstrong said.
-“In places like Russia and China, third-party companies allow [someone] to sign up for a piece of software by visiting their forums.
-“So, to get the most money,” he said, “these people who try to trick you into installing rogue software will put as much stuff on your computer as possible at the same time.”
-“And with all of this malware and apps running at the same time, you'll notice a performance hit.”
+“So, to get the most money,” he said, “these people who try to trick you into installing rogue software will simultaneously put as much stuff on your computer as possible.”
+“And with all this malware and apps running simultaneously, you'll notice a performance hit.”

 6. Unexplained File or Folder Changes

-Most of your files may be removed, or the icons and contents of your folders may have altered.
+Most of your files may be removed, or the icons and contents of your folders may be altered.
 Your computer can not make these changes to your data unless you have a virus or a technical problem.

 7. Strange Running Processes

-If you're somewhat more tech skills than the average user, you're familiar with the Windows Task Manager.
-If your computer is acting strangely or isn't performing as well as it should, you should periodically check the Windows Task Manager for any malicious apps running in the background.
-If a task name closely resembles a legal Windows process but doesn't make sense, your system can be infected.
+If your computer is acting strangely or not performing as well as it should, you should periodically check the Windows Task Manager for any malicious apps running in the background.

 How to Deal with the Virus and Malware Infected Your Computer